Bhargavi-JAdhav/Projects_Bhargavi-Jadhav/README.md

-# ML-projects
+# Projects

-This repository contains projects built with the help of machine learning models.
+This repository contains all the projects done by me using various data analysis and machine learning techniques.